About Margaret ‘Quica’ Alarcón

 Exhibition, Body Politic, 2016, Ave 50 Studio, Highland Park, CA. Photo by Maritza Alvarez.

-My studio work has been published in several books and journals, more recently on the cover of “Mujeres de Maíz en Movimiento: Spiritual Artivism, Healing Justice, and Feminist Praxis,” and “Voices from the Ancestors: Xicanx and Latinx Spiritual Expressions and Healing Practices,” where I discuss the power of healing from personal trauma through art making.
+My work has been published in several books and journals, most recently on the covers of Mujeres de Maíz en Movimiento: Spiritual Artivism, Healing Justice, and Feminist Praxis (University of Arizona Press, 2024) and Voices from the Ancestors: Xicanx and Latinx Spiritual Expressions and Healing Practices (University of Arizona Press, 2020), where I discuss the power of healing from personal trauma through art-making.

 Curriculum Vitae/ Résumé